 If you are suffering from Operational Stress Injury, you should talk to a professional.

 A lot of organisations are finally recognizing the problems that members of the uniformed professions face.

 Animal contact has proven effective to help people with mental health issues of various degrees.
 Therapy dogs are getting a lot of attention lately, so are horses.
 Research is being conducted.
 Wounded Wariors funds an Equine Assisted Learning program for military members with PTSD and the Horses and Humans Research Foundation has conducted research on the Effects of Equine Assisted activities on PTSD Symptoms, Coping Self-Efficacy, Emotion Regulation, and Social Engagement in Military Veterans (in the US).

 Keep an eye on our Facebook page for events throughout the year.
-We do our best to schedule events with Wings of Change Peer support in the summer.
+We do our best to schedule events with Wings of Change Peer support and OSISS in the warmer season.